rubchume/BankMarketingCampaignXGBoostModeling/README.md

 The dataset is composed of demographic, financial and marketing data for 40000 clients.
 It is subset of the one available at https://archive.ics.uci.edu/ml/datasets/Bank+Marketing.

-XBoost is used to model this binary classification problem
+XBoost is used to model this binary classification problem.

+There are two notebooks:
+- DataAnalysis.ipynb: contains the data analysis and the model training.
+- ModelExplainability.ipynb: contains a simple model explainability analysis with SHAP values.

-# Visualize the notebook
+# Visualize the DataAnalysis.ipynb notebook

 The notebook uses Plotly for graphs, so they are not going render in GitHub.